-I am currently Assistant Professor of Regional and City Planning at the University of Oklahoma College of Architecture where I teach urban design theory, site planning, and geographic information systems.
+I am currently an Associate Professor of Regional + City Planning at the University of Oklahoma Christopher C. Gibbs College of Architecture where I teach food systems planning, geographic information systems, participatory planning, site planning, and urban design theory.

 I will be teaching a new course titled Herban Planning: Public Policy and Land Use for Medical Marijuana, spring 2022.

 The course will explore the social, spatial, and economic factors that make Oklahoma an emerging center of medical marijuana.
 Local zoning regulations and state policies are needed to both encourage the benefits and curtail the problems associated with its cultivation, distribution, and use.